Daucus carota: Taxonomy

 The carrot was first officially described by Carl Linnaeus in his 1753 work Species Plantarum.
 In 2016, an international team sequenced the full genome of Daucus carota.

 Subspecies

 The cultivated carrot derives from the wild carrot; both are the same species Daucus carota L.

-Several subspecies of D. carota have evolved in different climates.
-D. carota subsp. sativus has roots that can be a wide range of colours.
-It has a thicker root and sweeter taste.
-The whorl of barbs above the spine on the vallecular ridges of the mericarp of D. carota subsp. sativus mature very well.
-D. carota subsp. carota has consistently white roots, and, unlike D. carota subsp. sativus, has a thin root, bitter taste and are not edible.
+D. carota subsp. carota is the type subspecies, native across temperate areas of the Old World and since naturalised in most temperate regions.
+Many subspecies of D. carota have evolved in different climates.
+The type subspecies and all wild subspecies have consistently white roots, with a thin taproot with a bitter taste and woody centre.
 The middle umbellet of D. carota subsp. carota is not well developed (unlike in D. carota subsp. sativus) and the centre flower varies from red to deep purple.

+The cultivated carrot (the domesticated subspecies D. carota subsp. sativus) has been found to be most closely related to Central Asian examples of the type subspecies, indicating a single domestication event and supporting the historical record of its origin there.

+D. carota subsp. sativus has roots that can be a wide range of colours, with a thicker root and sweeter taste.
+The whorl of barbs above the spine on the vallecular ridges of the mericarp of D. carota subsp. sativus mature very well, and the middle umbellet is well developed.